 I’ve tried almost all of these egg decorating ideas with my son and my students.
 We seriously loved each technique that we tried.
 Do you have a favorite way to decorate eggs?

-Decorating Ukrainian Easter eggs from The Educators’ Spin On It – This takes the wax crayon resist concept to the next level!
+Decorating Ukrainian Easter Eggs from The Educators’ Spin On It – This takes the wax crayon resist concept to the next level!

 Preschool Lesson Plans and Resources for Easter